LocalGovDigital/content-standards/markdown/LocalGovDigital_ContentStandards.md

 ### Numbers
 Numbers up to and including ten are written in full (three, five, nine).
-11 and over are given in figures unless they start a sentence, eg
+11 and over are given in figures unless they start a sentence, eg:
 > “Thirty-two people visited the…”
 Numbers over 1,000 have comma separators, eg: 1,962 not 1962.
 Percent should be written in full in the text: in graphs and tables use %.